kkots/ggxrd_hitbox_overlay_2211/README.md

 ; will be loaded on battle initialization from the game's Mods folder ; (GUILTY GEAR Xrd -REVELATOR-\Mods). enableScriptMods = false

+; A keyboard shortcut.
+; Holding down this key during a replay will speed up the playback by a factor specified in ; "fastForwardReplayFactor".
+; This feature causes danger time entry countdown to go out of sync. fastForwardReplay =

+; Specify a positive whole number.
+Default value is 2.
+; When holding the "fastForwardReplay" hotkey during a replay, ; this is by how many times to speed up the replay. fastForwardReplayFactor = 2
 ```

 </details>